-- Water and sewer sales increased due to increased customers, usage and the rate equalization program. - Capital Recovery fees were slightly lower; however, they were higher than the anticipated budget amount.
-There is still growth occurring in the County, mainly in the Forest area. - A large portion of the increase in expenses is related to the increased operation costs of the water and systems, these increases are reflected in supplies, chemicals, electricity, and contracted services. - Salaries and employee benefits increased as result of hiring new employees and increases in insurance premiums and other benefits.
+- Water and sewer sales increased due to increased customers, usage and the final year of the rate equalization program . - Capital Recovery fees increased by \$249,650.
+There has been an increase in both commercial and residential construction, resulting in the increase of capital recovery fees. - The increase in expenses is related to the increased operation costs of the sewer system, these increases are reflected in treatment costs, chemicals, and contracted services. - Salaries and employee benefits increased as result of hiring new employees and increases in health insurance premiums and retirement benefits.